UKCloud/documentation/articles/managed-services/man-ad-sco.md

 |-----------------------------------------------------|
 | Windows Server 2012+ (all editions that support AD) |

-All servers which constitute this service must be patched to within 90 days of the most recent patches released by Microsoft.
-Should UKCloud find during onboarding any exceptions to this policy, UKCloud has the right to cancel this service after consultation with the customer.
+All servers that constitute this service must be patched to within 90 days of the most recent patches released by Microsoft.
+During onboarding, should UKCloud find any exceptions to this policy, UKCloud has the right to cancel this service after consultation with the customer.

-UKCloud's Professional Services team can be engaged, at cost to the customer, to assess and apply outstanding patches prior to commencement of this service.
+Customers can engage UKCloud's Professional Services team to assess and apply outstanding patches prior to commencement of this service (additional costs apply).

 ## Supported configurations